LoyolaChicagoBooks/introcs-csharp/rst/stringmethods.rst

 ----------------------------------------------------

 ``int IndexOf(string target)``
-    Returns the index of the begining of the first occurrence of the string ``target``
+    Returns the index of the beginning of the first occurrence of the string ``target``
     in **this** string object.
 Returns -1 if ``target`` not found.
 Example::